lockss/lockss-rtd-portal/docs/plugin/poll-control/poll-result-weight.rst

 Plugin Value Type
    *  :ref:`List` of :ref:`string-value`

+Plugin Value Format
-   Each string in the list is a regular expression and a weight between 0.0 and 1.0, separated by a comma.
+   Each string in the list consists of:

+   *  A regular expression,
+   *  A comma,
+   *  A weight between 0.0 and 1.0.

 Sample
    .. code-block:: xml